 - When washing the belly, take extra care to keep baby's umbilical cord dry.

-- Baby born with a headful of hair?
-A mild baby shampoo is entirely safe for use from day one, just stick to an ultra gentle mild baby shampoo like Erbaviva’s Baby Shampoo, which is formulated with an ultra-mild blend of organic essential oils of lavender, chamomile and Oregon grape extract and is completely free of laurel sulfates and unwanted chemicals.
+- Baby born with a headful of hair? a mild baby shampoo is entirely safe for use from day one, just stick to an ultra gentle mild baby hair product like erbaviva’s baby shampoo, which is formulated with an ultra-mild blend of organic essential oils of lavender, chamomile and oregon grape extract and is completely free of laurel sulfates and unwanted chemicals.

 Once the umbilical cord stump has fallen off, it is safe to immerse baby in the tub, sink, baby tub, or basin.
 Keep baths to a max of three baths a week until he turns one to avoid drying out his sensitive skin, and stick to mild baby soaps, as regular soap contains heavy surfactants, deodorants, and fragrances, all of which will dry out baby’s silky skin.

 - Gather a few clean washcloths, a cup to pour water over baby’s body, mild baby soap like Erbaviva’s Baby Soap, handcrafted with pure milk, honey and nutrient-rich oils or Erbaviva’s super gentle Baby Body Wash, and a mild baby shampoo and have all within reach before you begin.